Sign In / Sign Out

 EMPACT-SPC provides services to all people in need of services, including 24-Hour emergency and crisis services and a 24-hour crisis hotline: 480-921-1006.
 They also offer emergency services for individuals who have experienced sexual assault.

 Counseling Services is available for those who have experienced sexual assault or a friend who was made aware of a sexual assault.
 ASU Counseling offers confidential, personal counseling and crisis services for students experiencing emotional concerns, problems in adjusting, and other factors that affect their ability to achieve their academic and personal goals.

 The Employee Assistance Office offers free, voluntary and confidential behavioral health and organizational consultation for personal and work-related issues.

 The Behavior Response Team (BRT) is a cross-disciplinary approach to assessing potential or actual threatening employee behavior.
 It is comprised of subject matter experts from the Employee Assistance Office (EAO), the Office of General Counsel (OGC), the ASU Police Department, the Office of Human Resources (OHR) and department managers.

-University Police are familiar with ASU Campus and committed to the “Start by Believing” campaign in which every report of sexual assault is approached with respect, sincerity and care for the victim.
+Arizona State University Police are familiar with ASU Campus and each report of sexual violence is approached with respect, sincerity and care for the victim.
 ASU’s annual Clery Report is available here

 ASU PD Victim Services is responsible for providing support, information and resources to victims and witnesses of crime and their families.
 A victim advocate is available for students, faculty and staff.